jintonic/neus/README.md

 neus - neutrinos from supernovae

-It is a C++ library providing neutrino energy and number luminosity spectra and their time evolutions.
+It is a C++ library providing neutrino energy, number luminosity spectra and their time evolutions.
 Two supernova models are included, the [Nakazato model](http://asphwww.ph.noda.tus.ac.jp/snn/) and the [Livermore model](http://stacks.iop.org/0004-637X/496/i=1/a=216).